aharley/pips2/README.md

 [...]
  ```

-The final items, `d_t` and d_v` show the result of the `d_avg` metric on the training set and the validation set.
+The final items in each line, `d_t` and d_v`, show the result of the `d_avg` metric on the training set and the validation set.
 Note that `d_v` will show `nan` until the first validation step.

-To reproduce the reference model, you should train for about 200k iterations with `B=4, S=36, crop_size=(256,384)`.
-Then, fine-tune for about 10k iterations with `B=1, S=64, crop_size=(512,896)`.
+To reproduce the reference model, you should train for about 200k iterations (using the fully-exported dataset), with `B=4, S=36, crop_size=(256,384)`.
+Then, fine-tune for about 10k iterations at higher resolution and longer clips: `B=1, S=64, crop_size=(512,896)`.
 If you can afford a higher batch size, you should use it.
 For this high-resolution finetuning, you can either export new mp4s, or use `pointodysseydataset.py` directly.

 ## Testing

-...
+We provide evaluation scripts for all of the datasets reported in the paper.

+*TAP-VID-DAVIS*: For each point with a valid annotation in frame0, we track it to the end of the video (<200 frames).
+The data comes from the [DeepMind TAP-NET repo](https://github.com/google-deepmind/tapnet#tap-vid-benchmark).

+`test_on_tap.py`.
+With the reference model, this should yield `d_avg 70.4; survival_16 90.5; median_l2 5.0`.

+*CroHD*: We chop the videos in to 1000-frame clips, and track heads from the beginning to the end.
+The data comes from the "Get all data" link on the [Head Tracking 21 MOT Challenge](https://motchallenge.net/data/Head_Tracking_21/) page.
+Downloading and unzipping that should give you the folders HT21 and HT21Labels, which our dataloader relies on.

+`test_on_cro.py`.
+With the reference model, this should yield `d_avg 42.4; survival_16 55.3; median_l2 16.1`.

+*PointOdyssey*: For each point with a valid annotation in frame0, we track it to the end of the video (~2k frames).
+Note that here we use the `pointodysseydataset_fullseq.py` dataloader, and we load `S=128` frames at a time, because 2k frames will not fit in memory.

+`test_on_pod.py`.
+With the reference model, this should yield `d_avg 30.9; survival_16 31.7; median_l2 33.5`.

+Note that these values are slightly different than in the PDF, largely because we fixed some bugs and re-trained the model for this release.